Yolanda2020Code/Predictive-Modeling-For-Credit-Card-Defaulting/README.md

 # Credit Card Default Prediction

-MSc Artificial Intelligence — Practical Assignment
+MSc Artificial Intelligence Practical Assignment
-Author: Yolanda N. Nkala · Supervisor: Dr. Abdelaziz Triki · Due: 10 June 2026
+Author: Yolanda N. Nkala · Supervisor: Dr. Abdelaziz Triki · Submitted: 10 June 2026

 ## Overview

 An end-to-end supervised machine learning pipeline that predicts whether a credit card holder will default on their next payment.
 The project works through a binary classification problem on a heavily imbalanced dataset, prioritising the correct identification of defaulters (the minority class) over raw accuracy.
-The full workflow runs in a single Jupyter notebook covering exploratory analysis, leakage-safe data preparation, training of six models, evaluation, hyperparameter tuning, and interpretability.
+The full workflow runs in a single python notebook covering exploratory analysis, leakage-safe data preparation, training of six models, evaluation, hyperparameter tuning, and interpretability.

 ## Dataset